List of French supercentenarians: Camille Loiseau

-Marie-Simone Capony

-Marie-Simone Capony (14 March 1894 – 15 September 2007) was, at age 113, the oldest living person in France.
-She became the French doyenne following the death of 114-year-old Camille Loiseau in August 2006.
-At the time of her death, aged 113 years and 185 days, due to heart failure, she ranked as the fifth-oldest person in the world.
-Capony was born in Charlieu (Loire), and lived in a retirement facility in Cannes.
-She never married as her fiancé was killed in action at the beginning of the First World War in 1914.
-Capony was not able to walk since she turned 100, following surgery on a broken femur, but she still remained in fairly good health considering her age.

 Marie-Isabelle Diaz

 Marie-Isabelle Diaz (née Rodriguez; 22 February 1898 – 29 October 2011) was posthumously recognised as the oldest living French person from the death of Eugénie Blanchard on 4 November 2010, until her own death a year later.
 She is also the oldest person ever from the French possession of Réunion.
 Diaz was born in Sidi Bel Abbès, Algeria, then an overseas territory of France.
 She was married and had three children.
 Her husband died aged 60.
 After Algerian independence, Diaz left her homeland in 1962.
 She then settled in Spain with one of her sons and lived in Rouen for a few years.
 Diaz lived in Réunion from 1983 until her death.
 She was 113 years and 249 days old when she died.

 Mathilde Aussant

-Mathilde Aussant (née Gaudet; 27 February 1898 – 23 July 2011) was, at the time of her death, believed to be the oldest verified person in France.
+Mathilde Aussant (née Gaudet; 27 February 1898 – 23 July 2011) was, until her death, believed to be the oldest verified person in France.
 However, she was later confirmed as having been the second oldest, when Marie-Isabelle Diaz was verified to have been born a few days earlier than her, on 22 February 1898, and died three months after her.

 Aussant was born in Donges, the fifth of eleven children born to François Gaudet and Hélène Halgand.
 Following the death of her mother, she left Donges for Paris in 1923.
 She worked as a housekeeper and babysitter.
 She married a railway worker from Gare Saint-Lazare, who died in 1936.
 In 1946, she married another railway worker, René Aussant, who died in 1961.
 Their only child, a daughter, died in 2007, leaving Aussant without any immediate family.
 In 1999, she moved to a retirement home.
 In 2008, aged 110, Aussant was awarded the "Medal of the city of Donges".
-She eventually died at a hospital in the Vendôme region on 23 July 2011, aged 113 years and 146 days.
+She died at a hospital in the Vendôme region on 23 July 2011, aged 113 years and 146 days.